DEVELOPERS

 Handle invalid and unavailable verification states explicitly

-A professional trust integration must fail safely.
-GAFAIG surfaces invalid, unavailable, expired, and revoked states so downstream systems do not mistake UI availability for trust.
+A professional verification integration must fail safely.
+GAFAIG surfaces invalid, unavailable, expired, and revoked states so downstream systems do not mistake UI availability for verified public governance trust.

 Failure modes